Does homeowners insurance cover spoiled food from power outage?

 Is there a deductible for food spoilage?

-Food spoilage coverage typically has a limit of $500, which is the maximum amount your insurer will pay out for food loss.
-Some insurance companies also offer up to $2,500 in food spoilage coverage.
-Keep in mind that when you file a food spoilage claim, some insurers will require you to pay a deductible before they cover the remainder of the loss.
-If your deductible exceeds the cost of the food that spoiled, you won’t be able to file a claim.
+Every company is different, but the odds are good your policy deductible applies to most claims, including food spoilage.
+When you file a food spoilage claim some insurers will require you to pay a deductible before they cover the remainder of the loss.
+If your deductible exceeds the cost of the spoiled food, you won’t be able to file a claim.
 In some cases, insurance companies will waive the deductible or offer a separate, lower deductible for food losses.

 When does homeowners insurance not cover spoiled food?

-A standard home policy will list a bunch of perils that are excluded from coverage.
-If the power outage is caused by a flood, for example, you won’t be reimbursed for any food loss or any other damage to your home and personal property.
-Power outages caused by any of the following events are also excluded:
+A standard home insurance policy lists out the named perils that are excluded from coverage.
+If a power outage is caused by a flood, for example, you won’t be reimbursed for any food loss or other damage to your home and personal property.

 • Earthquakes or any form of earth movement